 Rural Stirling's area of operation is the area to the north and west of Stirling Council area, to the west of the A9.
 We have housing as far north as Tyndrum and as far west as Drymen.
-We have over 560 homes in management and an ongoing new build housing programme.
-We have a mixture of general needs, low cost home ownership and properties specifically for special needs groups.
+We have over 622 homes in management and an ongoing new build housing programme.
+We have a mixture of general needs, shared ownership and properties specifically for special needs groups.
+We also have 5 mid market rent properties for private rent through our subsidiary company Venachar.